 - Thomas Yee, Initiative Officer-LA Thrives, Low-Income Investment Fund (LIIF)

 Organized with Energy Foundation and Surdna Foundation

-This session proposes to explore more innovative ways to invest in the renewable energy generation.
-Renewable energy as an asset class has seen a significant influx of capital from banks into a senior debt and from a variety of investors into equity of solar and wind projects.
-This resulted in a challenging environment for those investors who are seeking yield.
-This session would explore mezzanine debt and other forms of innovative financing for the renewable energy projects as an alternative that provides investors with an attractive risk/reward proposition.
-It will also explore other technologies that are becoming bankable while still providing compelling returns to the investors.
+Renewable energy as an asset class has seen a significant influx of capital from banks in senior debt positions and from a variety of investors in equity-based solar and wind projects.
+This results in a challenging environment for investors who are seeking yield.
+This session will explore mezzanine debt and other forms of innovative financing for renewable energy projects that provide investors with an attractive risk/reward proposition.
+We will also explore other bankable low carbon technologies while still providing compelling returns.
 Metrics and approaches to monitor and evaluate investments will also be discussed.

-Organized with Nia Community Foundation, RSF Social Finance, and Threshold Group
+Organized with RSF Social Finance and Global Partnerships

 Community Asset Building and MRI Performance